Fifty-seven percent of our 2012-18 English graduates were employed within six months of graduation and 33 percent were accepted into graduate school.

 - Correspondent, The Batavian

 - Designer, HarperCollins Publishers

-- English Teachers, Buffalo Public Schools, South Park High School, Syracuse City School District, and Las Vegas Public Schools
+- English teachers at Buffalo Public Schools, South Park High School, Syracuse City School District, Las Vegas Public Schools, and more

 Message from the Chair